rerun/rerun/modules/stubbs/README.md

       --option jumps -description "jump #num times" --module freddy --command dance \
       --default 1

-The `add-option` will update the `jumps.option` metadata file with the new default value and extend the `options.sh` script.
+The `add-option` will update the `jumps` option metadata file with the new default value and extend the `options.sh` script.

 Run the `freddy:dance` command again but this time without the "--jumps" option: